-The Company believes that business performance is enhanced by a diverse workforce where all employees are treated with respect and fairness and have equal access opportunities available to them.
-Supporting this belief, the Board has adopted a Diversity Policy and management has established a Diversity Committee, which is chaired by the CEO and has the following charter:
+SCA believes that business performance is enhanced by a diverse workforce where all employees are treated with respect and fairness and have equal access opportunities available to them.
+Supporting this belief, the Board has adopted a Diversity Policy and receives regular reports from management about diversity and inclusion initiatives.
+One of the Board's non-executive directors, Glen Boreham, is a founding member of Male Champions of Change (http://malechampionsofchange.com) and has led diversity workshops for SCA's leadership team.